thingsboard/thingsboard.github.io/docs/user-guide/rpc.md

         image: /images/user-guide/persistent-rpc/rpc-test-4-ce.png
         title: 'In the tutorial, we will use the command "test".
 As you can see, the response contains RPC ID.'

+tenant-profile-rpc:
+    0:
+        image: /images/user-guide/persistent-rpc/tenant-rpc-ce.png
+        title: 'Click the orange pencil icon in the lower corner of the screen to enter dashboard edit mode.'
+    1:
+        image: /images/user-guide/persistent-rpc/tenant-rpc-1-ce.png
+        title: 'Click the pencil icon in the upper right corner of the RPC debug terminal to enter widget edit mode.'

 ---

 {% include docs/user-guide/rpc.md %}